cdsmith/HMock/README.md

 The `makeMockable` splice is the simple way to set up mocks for a class, and delegates everything in the class to HMock to match with expectations.
 However, sometimes you either can't or don't want to delegate all of your methods to HMock.
-In that case, use the `deriveMockable` splice, instead.
+In that case, use the `makeMockableWithOptions` splice, instead, and set `mockDeriveForMockT` to `False`.
 This implements most of the deeper boilerplate for HMock, but doesn't define the instance for `MockT`.
 You will define that yourself using `mockMethod` and friends.

 For example: